Hai-Lin/Subdivision/readme.txt

-Computational Aspects of Geometric Design hw2-----mesh Hai Lin ___uni: hl2656
+Computational Aspects of Geometric Design hw3-----impelement subdivision(Loop and Catmull-Clark) Hai Lin ___uni: hl26i56
-Purpose: implement a specialized triangle mesh structure for display in openGL, including multiple types of normal calculation and simplification via quadric error metrics
+Purpose: implement subdivision surfaces of two types: both Loop and Catmull-Clark Subds for display in openGL.

 How to run:
 Type make to compile